 1. Engage with the local government to build a local multi-disciplinary leadership group in each city (chaired by a representative of the local government);

-2. Build the capacities of each group to understand and navigate the threat landscape and the multitude of existing targeted and other violence prevention resources, and
+2. Build the capacities of each group to understand and navigate the hate and extremism landscape and the multitude of existing prevention resources, and

 The Context

-Targeted violence continues to pose a significant threat to cities across the United States, with rising levels of antisemitism, Islamophobia, LGBTQ+ phobia, anti-government violence, hate speech, and disinformation undermining democracy and rupturing our social fabric.
-While cities face the brunt of hate-motivated incidents and their long-term impacts on social cohesion and resilience, their role in preventing targeted violence, particularly that of small and mid-sized cities, often remains overlooked.
-Moreover, while there are a number of prevention resources that cities can draw from as they seek to address targeted violence in their communities, there is limited support and guidance for cities to then be able to implement and sustain local prevention frameworks that both respond to the needs of their communities and facilitate coordination of multiple community-based and government actors and programmes.
-This is particularly challenging among small and mid-sized cities that have less capacity to implement targeted violence prevention programmes without dedicated support to do so.
+Hate and extremism continues to be a significant concern to cities across the United States, with rising levels of antisemitism, Islamophobia, LGBTQ+ phobia, anti-government violence, hate speech, and polarisation undermining democracy and rupturing our social fabric.
+While cities face the brunt of hate-motivated incidents and their long-term impacts on social cohesion and resilience, their role in addressing hate and extremism, particularly that of small and mid-sized cities, often remains overlooked.
+Moreover, while there are a number of prevention resources that cities can draw from as they seek to address hate and extremism in their communities, there is limited support and guidance for cities to then be able to implement and sustain local prevention frameworks that both respond to the needs of their communities and facilitate coordination of multiple community-based and government actors and programmes.
+This is particularly challenging among small and mid-sized cities that have less capacity to implement hate and extremism prevention programmes without dedicated support to do so.

 Why Cities?

-Cities often remain overlooked and unsupported to achieve their vital role in the prevention of (and response to) targeted violence.
+Cities often remain overlooked and unsupported to achieve their vital role in the prevention of (and response to) hate and extremism.
 Their potential to stem the rising tide of hate and extremism before it manifests in violence is significant: not only do they have access and proximity to, and directly interface with, their residents, they often already lead innovative efforts to address other public safety and social and public health challenges that can be leveraged for prevention.
-They are also uniquely positioned to coordinate community-based resilience-building and related efforts, thus facilitating a more efficient, integrated, and united response to targeted violence and its impacts.
+They are also uniquely positioned to coordinate community-based resilience-building and related efforts, thus facilitating a more efficient, integrated, and united response to hate and extremism and its impacts.
 Perhaps most importantly, there is growing appetite among small and mid-sized US cities to prevent and respond to a threat that continues to spread.
 However, they often need advice and other support, including opportunities to learn from cities that have experienced and responded to incidents of hate and extremist-motivated violence.

 Strong Cities Network